-When we talk to couples about their elopement day we always recommend planning a full day of events, rather than just a few hours.
+An Isle of Skye elopement is one of the most popular options for eloping couples coming to Scotland, which is no surprise to us.
+When we talk to our couples about their elopement day we always recommend planning a full day of events, rather than just a few hours.
 It’s your one and only wedding day and you want to make the most of it.

-James and Jess travelled up to the Isle of Skye for this elopement editorial and had a full day experience.
-The Isle of Skye is one of our favourite places to elope in Scotland, as it rugged, beautiful and is like no other place in the UK.
+James and Jess travelled up to the Isle of Skye for this elopement shoot and had a full day experience.
+The Isle of Skye is one of our favourite places to elope in Scotland, as it’s rugged, beautiful and like no other place in the UK.
 It’s easy to feel like you’ve been transported to another realm when standing atop the Quiraing.

-After writing their vows Jess and James continued their walk towards the Cullin mountains, before heading back to the bridge and to the Sligachan Hotel for lunch.
+After writing their vows Jess and James continued their walk towards the Cuillin mountains, before heading back to the bridge and to the Sligachan Hotel for lunch.

 After lunch, they headed across the island to their accommodation at the Skye Eyrie, a modern version of a typical Skye cottage high on the hillside overlooking the ocean.
 After getting ready for their elopement, they had a first look in the gardens of the Skye Eyrie and then headed to the Quiraing for their ceremony.
 A typical Scottish humanist ceremony has vows like any other wedding, but then it’s up to the couple how they want to structure their ceremony.
 Jess and James chose a traditional handfasting – literally ‘tying the knot’, they drank whisky from a quaich – a two-handled Celtic ‘loving’ cup, and sprayed champagne everywhere (for a more modern tradition).